stoermelder/vcvrack-packone/docs/transit/Transit.md

 Right-clicking on the empty area of the XY-display opens the following menu:

 - **Initialize** — reset the entire module to factory defaults.
 All snapshot-set positions, motion-sequences, colors and bindings are cleared.

 - **Randomize x-pos & y-pos** / **Randomize x-pos** / **Randomize y-pos** — randomly distribute the active snapshot points on the pad.
 Useful as a starting point for generative patches.

 - **Randomize amount** — randomize the _Amount_ slider of each snapshot point.

 - **Randomize radius** — randomize the _Radius_ slider of each snapshot point.

 - **Number of snapshots** — select 1..8 active snapshot points.

 - **Snapshot-set CV mode** — select _Off_, _Trigger forward_, _0..10V_ or _C4_ for the snapshot-set CV input.

+- **Snapshot-set node positions** — select whether snapshot-sets also remember their own pad-point layout (position, radius, amount, and the _Mix_ point's position), on top of the snapshot bindings they always store.
+In both _Store_ and _Auto_ mode, clicking the already-active set's button reloads its stored layout, discarding any unsaved changes made to the pad since.
+If the _Mix_ point is currently driven by CV, a motion-sequence or a parameter mapping, the stored position is loaded but immediately overridden again by that source on the next audio block, matching how the _Mix_ point already behaves outside of this feature:

+  - **Off** (default) — layout is shared by all sets, matching the behaviour described in [Snapshot-sets](#snapshot-sets).
+Switching to _Off_ clears any layout previously stored per set.

+  - **Store (manual)** — each set can be given its own layout by right-clicking its set-button below the pad and choosing _Store positions_, which captures the pad's current layout into that set.
+Switching sets loads the stored layout but never captures one automatically.

+  - **Auto (on set change)** — like _Store_, but switching away from a set automatically captures its current layout first, so dragging pad points while a set is active is enough to keep that set's stored layout up to date.
+The _Store positions_ item on the set-button is disabled in this mode, since capturing already happens automatically.

 - **Lock pad** — toggle a lock that prevents accidental edits: while locked, snapshot points and the _Mix_ point cannot be dragged to a new position, and snapshot buttons dragged from TRANSIT (or a +T expander) onto the pad no longer rebind.
 Dropping is still allowed to highlight a target (so the user can see where a drop would have landed), but the binding is rejected.
 The right-click _Bind snapshot_ and _Unbind snapshot_ entries on snapshot points are also disabled.